 Ceviche stands are all over the city selling portable pots of prawns, octopus and snails with finely-chopped onions, chilli and lime juice.
 Alternatively, the restaurant La Cevichería does a more upscale langosta ceviche.

-Gelateria Paradiso sells fresh homemade ice cream in classic Italian and strange local flavours, like the citrusy lulo fruit.
-Although the decor is more English tea room, with clashing florals and wicker armchairs.
+Gelateria Paradiso sells fresh homemade ice cream in classic Italian and strange local flavours, like the citrusy lulo fruit, with a decor that's pure English tea room, with clashing florals and wicker armchairs.

 Sit atop the city’s ancient ramparts and take a sundowner at Café del Mar while you watch the lights from the modern beachfront hotels of Bocagrande coruscate across the water.

 Getsemaní’s Demente on Plaza La Trinidad has rough brick walls, rocking chairs and monochrome mirror portraits of famous figures ranging from Karl Marx to Michael Jackson.
 Tapas, mojitos and cigars are on the menu while the local patrons break out into spontaneous salsa dancing as the night goes on.

 Just a half-hour boat ride from the city, Islas del Rosario are a welcome respite from the sticky streets.
 Framed by turquoise waters, the white crescent of Playa Blanca is stuffed full of partying Colombians with cool boxes and 80s ghetto blasters by day, but walk left and you’ll find it's quieter and hammock hotels sway in the breeze.
 Stay the night and you might be just as surprised as me to see herds of cows wander past the rustic candle-lit restaurants.

 by Sally Parker | 17 March 2022

 by Selling Travel Editorial | 03 September 2021